neurobionics/onshape-robotics-toolkit/docs/kinematic-graph-migration.md

-# KinematicTree Migration Guide
+# KinematicGraph Migration Guide

-This guide explains the new `KinematicTree` class and how it replaces the old `create_graph()` function.
+This guide explains the new `KinematicGraph` class and how it replaces the old `create_graph()` function.

 ## Overview

-The new `KinematicTree` class uses the PathKey-based CAD system for improved type safety, performance, and maintainability.
+The new `KinematicGraph` class uses the PathKey-based CAD system for improved type safety, performance, and maintainability.

 ### Old System (String-Based)